Where Is Refusal Encoded?

 The Broader Significance

-The refusal direction demonstrates the full power of the probing and steering toolkit applied to a safety-critical behavior:
+The refusal direction is a compact example of applying contrastive analysis and steering to a safety-relevant behavior:

 Every capability comes with a dual-use concern.
 The same tools that help us understand safety mechanisms are the same tools that help bypass them.
 This tension between understanding and vulnerability is central to the field of mechanistic interpretability applied to AI safety.